Dublin: City centre

+Suburbs

+Dublin has dozens of suburbs; northside suburbs include Blanchardstown, Finglas, Ballymun, Clontarf, Raheny, Malahide and Howth, while southside suburbs include Tallaght, Sandyford, Templeogue, Drimnagh, Rathmines, Dún Laoghaire and Dalkey.

+Starting in the late 2010s, there was a significant amount of high density residential developments in the suburbs of Dublin, with mid to high-rise apartments being built in Sandyford, Ashtown, and Tallaght.

 Cultural divide

 A north–south division once, to some extent, traditionally existed, with the River Liffey as the divider.
 The southside was, in recent times, generally seen as being more affluent and genteel than the northside.
 There have also been some social divisions evident between the coastal suburbs in the east of the city, and the newer developments further to the west.